4DGenome/pipelines/hic-16.05/README.md

 **2.2 Path to FASTA files**

-Paths to the genome reference sequence in FASTA format, specific for each species, are hard coded in th `hic.sh`, for instance:
+Paths to the genome reference sequence in FASTA format, specific for each species, are hard coded in `hic.sh`, for instance:
 ```
 fasta=/users/GR/mb/jquilez/assemblies/$species/$version/ucsc/${version}_chr1-22XYM.fa
 ```